Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 Cumulative number of events 4 8 16 11 15 31

-Here, again, event rates are lower in treatment groups.
+Here, again, the observed event rates are lower in the treatment groups in comparison to the control group.

 results_2 <- getAnalysisResults(